 How long does it last?

 Permanent makeup fades over time depending on your skin type, metabolism and how you care for your skin.
 Sunscreen helps prolong the results!
 Avoid using retinol and other exfoliants directly on brows.
 Most clients prefer to touch up the color every 18 - 24 months for brows and every 3 – 5 years for eyeliner/lash enhancement and lip blushing.

 Will the color change over time?

 I use only high-quality pigments that are specifically formulated for use on the delicate facial skin.
 These pigments are a premium product made to perform with high light-fastness that ensures excellent results without color change.
 These colors will fade to lighter versions of the same color and are manufactured in the US without any heavy metals, using the highest quality ingredients, are certified vegan and have many years of healed experience behind them.
 Lighter colors like blonde tend to fade faster than dark brown.
-It is advised to avoid using skin lightening products on your treated areas, such as hydroquinone and retinols, as this will break down the color more rapidly.
+Clients who exercise a lot or have oily skin tend to have faster fading.

 How old do you have to be to get permanent makeup done?

 In the state of California, you must be 18 years or older to receive any permanent makeup procedure or tattoo.
 There is no exception for minors with parental permission.

 Can you cover previous permanent makeup?

 It depends on how much your previous work has faded.
 If it is still fairly dark or saturated, lightening treatments may be needed prior to applying new color.
 Lightening sessions require 8 weeks of healing time between sessions and/or before a new application of color.
 Please send a picture of your permanent makeup (in good lighting, without makeup) to Jenny@ArtizenInk.com for a recommendation.